DeLTa: Demonstration and Language-Guided Novel Transparent Object Manipulation

-Teaching robots to perform human tasks necessitates intuitive and efficient ways that operate without requiring wearable sensors~\cite{wang2024dexcap, chen2024arcap} or teleoperation~\cite{vitiello2023one}.
+\textbf{From Human Demonstration to Robot Skills: } Teaching robots to perform human tasks necessitates intuitive and efficient ways that operate without requiring wearable sensors~\cite{wang2024dexcap, chen2024arcap} or teleoperation~\cite{vitiello2023one}.
 The most natural approach involves demonstrating a task once and enabling the robot to replicate the observed behavior~\cite{wen2022you, lum2025crossing}.
 However, these methods face significant limitations in transparent object perception and long-horizon manipulation scenarios, as they rely on traditional RGB-D perception and primarily focus on short-term tasks.
 Moreover, these demonstration-based methods generally lack obstacle-avoidance capability~\cite{wang2024cyberdemo}, a critical requirement for real-world deployment.